Look at this photo. This is a real place. You can actually GO there.

 The fine gentleman in the photo won’t be there, but you’ll get the rest.
 And a whole lot more.

 I’m a big fan of Colombia.
-I’d been there three times, but one place that I was never able to make it to was Parque Jaime Duque.
+I’d been there three times, but one place that I was not able to make it until the fourth trip was Parque Jaime Duque.

 This place was one of the best and most inspiring theme parks I’ve ever been to so I thought I’d share some highlights.
 The less you know the better, so fair warning: spoilers ahead.